frozenmosaic/mnd_csvparser/csvparser/progress.md

 * no menu groups will have duplicate menu categories. however, a location can have duplicate menu categories.
 * no menu categories will have duplicate menu items. however, a location and a menu group can have duplicate menu items, as long as they have different menu categories.
 * no location will have duplicate modifier groups
-* csv files from clients have to adopt the exact format
+* csv files from clients have to adopt the exact column order